 Welcome to The Periodic Table of Cricket.
 Here you’ll find the essential elements - batsmen and bowlers past and present - that have left a lasting legacy on this great sport.

 As with chemical elements, these international personalities have been arranged based on their characteristics in and out of play.
 Instead of metals and non-metals, here we have patient and determined defensive players, from Jack Hobbs to Hanif Mohammad and Alastair Cook transitioning to fast-paced and attacking players including Shane Warne, Fred Trueman and 'white lightning' Allan Donald with a whole host of others in between.

-See how the best international players stack up against each other in this original guide to cricket that's perfect for all cricket fans.
+See how the best international players stack up against each other in this original guide to cricket.

 Winner of the Wisden Book of the Year